 This can be a great toy to improve the child's organizing skills, motor skills and balance.
 The child can initially fix the puzzle and then start playing the game.
 Playing the hopscotch puzzle mat helps the child learn to hop on a single foot and also jump on two feet.

-Books are a popular choice when it comes to teaching a child the necessary skills of understanding, as well as developing his cognitive and problem-solving abilities.
-In that direction, coloring books, and/or activity books are a great tool that can be used for autistic toddlers as well.
+Coloring books, and/or activity books are great for autistic toddlers.
 Providing an autistic child with book sets containing colored pictures and fun facts on animals, vehicles or plants, or those books which have elements of yarn or wool attached to them are a great way to stimulate the senses of the child and get the child involved and interested.

-Autistic children, having sensory imbalanced systems can become aware of the various body positions and body responses while riding a bike or playing on the trampoline.
-Also, jumping and balancing on the trampoline helps to integrate various body systems.
 A tricycle is a great toy to improve balance and boost confidence levels in autistic children.
-The child may initially take a while to get used to the bike and will require some support.
+The child may need time to get used to the bike and will require support.
 However, with time they usually improve and start riding fast on their own.
 It is better to ride on a flat surface like a driveway or at the park, as it is much easier for children to learn.

-While choosing toys for autistic children, it is important to keep their mental level in mind, as every child has different levels of autism.
-If the child shows an inclination or preference for a particular kind of toy, get him that, as it will help him further develop his interest and also keep him engaged for longer periods.
-Be careful not to get the child addicted to any particular toy line by providing him with a variety of toys.
+While getting toys for autistic children, keep their mental level in mind, as every child has different levels of autism.
+If the child prefers a certain kind of toy, get him that, as it will develop his interest and keep him engaged for longer periods.
+Be careful not to get the child addicted to any particular toy by providing him with a variety of toys.

 Picking up toys for autistic children can get a little difficult at times, but it is important to take an interest and get the child a toy that suits him best.
 Playing with the right toys will ensure that the child does not lack in confidence and is able to interact with others around him.